Who is my academic advisor?

 Students may register for a maximum of 12 credits, including a maximum of six credits from correspondence courses, during the spring/summer term.
 Exceptions must be approved by an academic dean by submitting the dean’s permission request form through Connect.

-If you are in good standing you are permitted to take one or two courses by correspondence per term.
-First year students are not normally permitted to take a correspondence course.
-If a correspondence course puts you into overload during the fall and winter terms you will be required to pay additional tuition fees for the course.
-More information about correspondence courses is available here.
+You are permitted to take one or two self-directed distance learning courses per term.
+If a self-directed distance learning course puts you into overload during the fall and winter terms you will be required to pay additional tuition fees for the course.
+More information about self-directed learning courses is available on our self-directed distance learning page.

 This is my second year at Mount Allison and I have completed prerequisites for a course.
 Why can't I register?